Can you use Red Diesel (Gas Oil) in Agricultural Vehicles when Gritting Public Roads?

 The act of ‘gritting’ was added to the list of legal activities under the Hydrocarbon Oils Duty Act, 1974 (Schedule 1), meaning, for these vehicles, gritting on public roads was made legal.

 We always advise purchasing your winter fuel as early as possible.
-Give our team of friendly experts a call to discuss how we can help you.
-Call today on 0845 313 0845.
-Alternatively, you can request a call quote by filling out the online quote form on this page.
+Give our team friendly and knowledgeable team a call today on 0330 123 1444 to discuss how we can help you.
+You can also request a quote and purchase red diesel using the same number.